XData08/Singly-Linked-List/README.md

 } SLList;
 ```

 The code above is what I used in creating my Singly linked list in C language.
+It composts of 2 structs which is the _Node_ and _SLList_.

+The _Node_ struct is the container for the data[int] inputted from the user.
+Meanwhile the _SLList_ is the linkage between node and it also the container of the _head_ and _tail_ nodes.

+---